The role of a Medical PA in your private practice

 Summary

-In summary, I recommend choosing your Medical PA with great care, recognising that your Medical PA will represent your practice and have a significant impact on your reputation as a doctor.
+In summary, I recommend choosing your Medical PA with great care, recognising that your Medical PA will represent your practice and have a significant impact on your reputation as an experienced doctor.

 If you need any advice or support helping to find the right Medical PA for your practice, please do get in touch with our team at Designated Medical.